struct/HardenedPartitionAlloc/README.md

 # Hardening

 PartitionAlloc provides some good security against heap exploits right out of the box.
 However there is always room for improvement.
 Many additional security mechanisms can be enabled if performance is not an issue.
 And that is precisely what I have done with this fork of the code.
 Some of these have been documented [here](http://struct.github.io/partition_alloc.html).
-The following changes have been made to the original PartitionAlloc code base:

 All calls to ASSERT have been replaced with ASSERT_WITH_SECURITY_IMPLICATION and enabled by default.
-This means the following additional security checks are enabled:
+This has obvious performance penalities.

+The following changes have been made to the original PartitionAlloc code base.

 ## Allocate